 Family members and friends of people with substance abuse may try to talk with the person about their chemical use and meet resistance.
 Family and friends often try to connect with the person on different levels before going to a more formal resource, such as intervention.
 They call on friends and associates in their immediate surroundings to get information and discuss how to help the person.
 They may reach out to other resources, such as a school counselor, church pastor or coach, to get help.
-When those options do not work, they can turn to more formal approaches to get help.
+If these options do not work, they can turn to more formal approaches to get help.

-Local social service agencies can help you get chemical dependency treatment services.
+Local social service agencies can help you access chemical dependency treatment services.
 If you have talked to your family member or friend about seeking treatment and they don't want to, go to MinnesotaHelp.info for information on intervention professionals and other resources.

 Other places you can contact for help include your doctor, county social services, employee assistance programs, health plans and insurance, information and referral services and treatment facilities.